Credit Card Accountability, Responsibility, and Disclosure Act - Explained

 - Economics, Finance, & Analytics

-Credit Card Accountability, Responsibility, and Disclosure Act of 2009
+What is the Credit Card Accountability, Responsibility, and Disclosure Act of 2009?

 The credit card liability and transparency law, also known as, CARD Act is a legislation that protects consumers from possible abuse by credit card issuers.
 The law was passed by the United States Congress in 2009 and signed by President Barack Obama on May 22, 2009.
 The Bill was supported by both the Senate and the House of Representatives.
 It contains comprehensive information and offers consumers a fair and transparent credit card plan options.

-A Little More on What is the Credit Card Accountability, Responsibility, and Disclosure Act Of 2009
+How Does the Credit Card Accountability, Responsibility, and Disclosure Act Of 2009 Work?

 Credit CARD Act 2009 Provisions